microsoft/WebTemplateStudio/templates/Web/Projects/ReactDefault/README_postaction.md

 2. Once the creation is done, click "Deploy" in the notification window on the lower right corner.
    - Click "Browse" on the top middle section of your screen and select the server folder within your project
    - Click "Yes" in the notification window on the lower right corner (build prompt)
-   - Click "Deploy" on the window pop-up (deploy window)
+   - Click "Deploy" on the window pop up
-   - Click "Yes" on the notification window on the lower right corner (default prompt)
+   - Click "Yes" in the notification window on the lower right corner again
 3. Once the deployment is done, click "Browse website" in the notification window on the lower right corner to check out your newly deployed app.

 Consider adding authentication and securing back-end API's by following [Azure App Service Security](https://docs.microsoft.com/en-us/azure/app-service/overview-security).